jacksorjacksor/graphql-platform/website/src/docs/strawberryshake/v13/subscriptions.md

 To create a subscription, we start with everything in Strawberry Shake by creating a GraphQL file.

-1. Create a new GraphQL file and call it `OnSessionUpdated` with the following content.
+1. Create a new GraphQL file and call it `OnSessionUpdated.graphql` with the following content.

 ```graphql
 subscription OnSessionUpdated {